anandchaturvedi1/model-validation-assistant/README.md

 # 🧠 Model Validation Assistant

-A smart assistant that helps risk modelers and validators **review, explain, and document financial models** using **LLMs, LangChain, LangGraph, and Retrieval-Augmented Generation (RAG)**.
+A smart assistant that helps risk modelers and validators **review, explain, and document financial models** using **LLMs, LangChain, and Retrieval-Augmented Generation (RAG)**.

 ---